Tim Hutton

 Historic Building Defects Surveyor & Materials Scientists

-Tim has obtained a degree in Building Surveying at Edinburgh Napier University and a MSc in Architectural Conservation from the University of Edinburgh.
-While living in Scotland, Tim worked with various charities including the National Trust for Scotland and The Scottish Historic Buildings Trust carrying out investigative and survey based tasks.
+Tim has obtained a degree in Building Surveying from Edinburgh Napier University and an MSc in Architectural Conservation from the University of Edinburgh.
+While living in Scotland, Tim worked with various charities including the National Trust for Scotland and The Scottish Historic Buildings Trust carrying out investigative and survey-based tasks.

 Further work alongside The Scottish Lime Centre and The British Geological Survey saw Tim develop his interest in analysing, sourcing and matching building materials.